carbudar/Creative_Coding_Python/README.md

 Creating scroll art in Phython and translating it onto an LED board module powered by arduino.
 This will allow me to display continous digital art, physically.
 For this idea, I will need some electronics, like: Arduino board, small LEDs, and wiring.

+Idea 2:
+Making a tetris game using pygame and creating a physical control module to control the game through tactile input powered by Arduino microcontroller.
+For this concept, I am going to require  some buttons/ joystick for positional controls, ardunio board, screen, and some electronics for wiring.

-Though I am not sure currently how can I connect my phython script to the arduino computer, I am
+Though I am not sure currently how can I connect my phython script to the arduino computer, I found [this tutorial](https://youtu.be/UeybhVFqoeg?si=gSxDdFVdoNVa0tvt) that shows how I can controll the Arduino controller through a Python program, bypassing ArduinoIDE.

 [Code](LLM)